github/opensource.guide/_articles/sustaining/healthy-communities.md

 Your project's community is extremely powerful.
 That power can be a blessing or a curse, depending on how you wield it.
 But there are ways to help your community become a force of construction, not destruction.

-If you're starting an open source project today, the vast majority of contributors will be "casual contributors": people who contribute to a project only occasionally.
+The majority of open source contributors are "casual contributors": people who contribute to a project only occasionally.
 Sometimes these are also called ["drive-through contributors"](https://lwn.net/Articles/688560/).

 A casual contributor may not have time to get fully up to speed with your project.
 Nearly half of contributors on popular GitHub projects, for example, [only made one contribution](http://gustavopinto.org/lost+found/saner2016.pdf).
 This level of noise can be overwhelming at first.
 But [the more people feel ownership](https://medium.com/node-js-javascript/building-a-better-node-community-3f8f45b45cb5) of your project, the more work can be distributed.
 It will be less stressful than trying to do everything yourself.